kosli-dev/cli/docs.merkely.com/content/getting_started/report_deployment.md

 In previous sections we covered reporting environment - so you know what's running in your cluster, and reporting artifact - so you know what you're building (and - in the future, if you add more controls, you'll know if it's verified).

-The missing piece is figuring out how your artifact ended up in the environment, and that's why, when our workflow deploys to an environment, we report the deployment to that environment to Merkely.
+The missing piece is figuring out how your artifact ended up in the environment, and that's why, when our workflow deploys to an environment, we report the deployment to that environment to Kosli.

 We'll extend the workflow from previos section with two steps, to add the reporting at the end the `deploy` job:

 ```
-    - name: Download Merkely cli client
+    - name: Download Kosli cli client
       id: download-merkely-cli
       run: |
         wget https://github.com/merkely-development/cli/releases/download/v${{ env.MERKELY_CLI_VERSION }}/merkely_${{ env.MERKELY_CLI_VERSION }}_linux_amd64.tar.gz
-        tar -xf merkely_${{ env.MERKELY_CLI_VERSION }}_linux_amd64.tar.gz merkely
+        tar -xf merkely_${{ env.MERKELY_CLI_VERSION }}_linux_amd64.tar.gz kosli

     - name: Report deployment
       env:
         MERKELY_API_TOKEN: ${{ secrets.MERKELY_API_TOKEN }}
       run:
-        ./merkely pipeline deployment report ${{ needs.build-report.outputs.tagged-image }}
+        ./kosli pipeline deployment report ${{ needs.build-report.outputs.tagged-image }}
           --sha256 ${{ needs.build-report.outputs.image-digest }}
 ```

-The [main.yml](https://github.com/merkely-development/github-k8s-demo/blob/main/.github/workflows/main.yml) workflow in the [github-k8s-demo](https://github.com/merkely-development/github-k8s-demo) repository is a complete workflow for reporting an artifact and deployment to Merkely.
+The [main.yml](https://github.com/merkely-development/github-k8s-demo/blob/main/.github/workflows/main.yml) workflow in the [github-k8s-demo](https://github.com/merkely-development/github-k8s-demo) repository is a complete workflow for reporting an artifact and deployment to Kosli.

-Once the pipeline runs succesfully you should see new entry in your **github-k8s-demo pipeline** in Merkely, this time with **deployment** linked in the last column:
+Once the pipeline runs succesfully you should see new entry in your **github-k8s-demo pipeline** in Kosli, this time with **deployment** linked in the last column:

 ![Compliant artifact with no deployments](/images/artifact-list-2.png)